noncommunicado/KutCode.Security.Ldap/README.md

 ```
 Here some information about this settings:
 - `Culture` - language of validation messages
+- `ListenPort` - port to listen on, for webApi only
 - `Ldap`
   - `Server` - LDAP server name or ip-address
   - `ServerPort` - LDAP server port, 389 is default non-ssl LDAP port